brooke-k/ensf409-project-group22/README.md

 ----------------------------------------------------------------------

 ## About the Program
-*Supply Chain Manager* is a program intended to provide user-friendly system for managing a sustainable furniture supply chain that reconfigures pieces of old furniture into recycled items for a low cost.
+*Supply Chain Manager* is a program intended to provide a user-friendly system for managing a sustainable furniture supply chain that reconfigures pieces of old furniture into new recycled furniture for a low cost.

-By using a database of individual components, their manufacturers, cost, and the multiple configurations,  all possible combinations for creating a complete furniture item can be evaluated.
-This functionality, allows the program to accurately determine the most cost-efficient way to assemble furniture that fulfills the user's requests.
+By using a database of individual components, their manufacturers, cost, and the status of their components, the program evaluates all possible configurations buying the used furniture.
+This functionality allows the program to accurately determine the most cost-efficient way to assemble refurbished furniture items that fulfill the user's requests.

-If a configuration is not possible, the *Supply Chain Manager* will supply the user with a list of alternate suppliers who may be able to fulfill their request for furniture with new items.
+If a configuration is not possible, the *Supply Chain Manager* will supply the user with a list of alternate suppliers who may be able to fulfill their request for furniture with new items based on the information in the database.

 In addition to managing the database for the supply chain and providing the most cost-efficient way for a piece of furniture to be manufactured,